 Almost everyone has it in their heads now that somehow Paul in 1 Corinthians was talking about something completely different, some cryptic mystery language.
 He was not.

 The problem with them seeming incompatible is that what happened in Acts 2 may not be how we usually picture it.
-I don't think each listening was hearing everything in their own language regardless, like a Star Trek universal translator.
-But rather different Apostles were given different Tongues to Supernaturally speak.
+I don't think each person listening was hearing everything in their own language regardless, like a Star Trek universal translator.
+But rather different Disciples were given different Tongues to Supernaturally speak.
 And that fits the imagery better, of each being given a single flaming Tongue.

 And so I think the confusion at Corinth came from some believers showing off their Tongue in church, even though no one listening there could understand it.
 And so Paul says if someone is going to speak in Tongues in church there should be an interpreter to translate it.
 An unknown Tongue simply means no one there knows it, not that no Human anywhere knows it.